 - PROVIDER ACCESS AND CAPACITY

-We are also working with Mountain Family Health Centers and Colorado Mountain Medical to fully integrate behavioral health care into all primary care settings across the valley and to ensure 100% behavioral health screening at all primary care visits.
+We are also working with Mountain Family Health Centers and Colorado Mountain Medical to fully integrate behavioral health care into all primary care settings across the community and to ensure 100% behavioral health screening at all primary care visits.

 - SYSTEM COORDINATION AND TRANSFORMATION